 Explore Foster Falls & Denny Cove ~ South Cumberland State Park

-South Cumberland State Park, Tennessee’s largest, is comprised of a number of units scattered across the southern Cumberland Plateau.
-Two of these units, Foster Falls and Denny Cove, are located fairly close together between Jasper and Tracy City, and along the eastern side of the canyon system known as the Fiery Gizzard.
+South Cumberland State Park, Tennessee’s largest state park, is comprised of a number of units scattered across the South Cumberland Plateau.
+Two of these sections, Foster Falls and Denny Cove, are located fairly close together between Jasper and Tracy City, and along the eastern side of the canyon system known as the Fiery Gizzard.

 At the southern terminus of the nationally-known 12.5-mile Fiery Gizzard Trail, Foster Falls has become a world class destination for rock climbing.
 A boardwalk leads to a viewing platform for the main attraction, the 60-foot waterfall.
 There are several options for hikes of 5 miles or less and of varying difficulty.

 A popular choice is to hike out the Fiery Gizzard Trail for 2.5 miles to the point where the trail descends into the Laurel Branch Gorge.
 Along the way, Saddle Horn Rock Overlook provides the first really good view after leaving Foster Falls.
 A recommended alternate 3.6-mile round-trip hike is turn around at one of the best overlooks on the Fiery Gizzard Trail, a bit off the trail on the left just before crossing another stream about a half-mile past Saddle Horn Rock.

 On the return, there is the option of retracing your route to the trailhead on the relatively gentle main trail or dropping below the bluff to hike the final mile on the more rugged Climbers Loop, which takes you to the base of Foster Falls.
 From here, it’s a rather steep but relatively short climb out, reaching the top near the falls overlook.